rebejellis/hugo-docs-website/docs/choose-your-model2.md

 ### Excel/Sheets

-Data Preparation:<details>
+<details><summary>Data Preparation</summary>
-<summary>Assess whether your workflow involves cleaning lists, extracting entities, or normalizing formats.
-Certain models are adept at processing structured data and performing data cleaning tasks efficiently.</summary>Assess whether your workflow involves cleaning lists, extracting entities, or normalizing formats.
+Assess whether your workflow involves cleaning lists, extracting entities, or normalizing formats.
 Certain models are adept at processing structured data and performing data cleaning tasks efficiently.</details>
 Analysis:<details>
 <summary>Consider if your use case involves summarizing text, classifying documents, or categorizing information.
 Models tailored for analytical tasks can provide accurate summaries, classifications, and categorizations.</summary>Consider if your use case involves summarizing text, classifying documents, or categorizing information.
 Models tailored for analytical tasks can provide accurate summaries, classifications, and categorizations.</details>